silverhack/monkey365/docs/getting_started/basic-usage.md

 Get-Help Invoke-Monkey365 -Detailed
 ```

-This example retrieves information from Azure AD and SharePoint Online and then print results.
+This example retrieves information from Entra ID and SharePoint Online and then print results.
 If credentials are not supplied, Monkey365 will prompt for credentials.
 ``` powershell
 $param = @{
     Instance = 'Microsoft365';